wetek-io/Project_3/README.md

 - Segmentation ([Convolutional Neural Network]('utils.py')):

   - [Image-to-Image G]
-  - A CNN is especially adept at edge detection such as the edge of a dress of body part.
+  - A CNN is especially adept at edge detection such as the edge of a dress or body part.
-  - This project uses a model based on the pytorch tutorial model.
+  - This project uses a model based on the PyTorch tutorial model.
 This is a good starting point for a custom CNN build.
-This model is currently only taking one input and applying softmax with a dimension of one
+This model is currently only taking one input and applying Sigmoid.

 - Pose Evaluation (OpenPose):